SFPrueba2025/whatsapp-chatbot-using-flask-and-twilio/README.md

 Once your application is running, you can access your localhost on http://127.0.0.1:5000/.
 Additionally, if you look carefully in your terminal, you will see * Tunnel URL: NgrokTunnel: "https://4209c9af6d43.ngrok.io" -> "http://localhost:5000"

-The HTTP value may be different from the one shown here because I am using the free tier package of ngrok.
+The HTTP value may be different from the one shown here because I am using the free tier package of `ngrok`.

-5. Ensure you are still logged in to your Twilio Account:
+8. Ensure you are still logged in to your Twilio Account:

     - Go back to the [Twilio Console](https://www.twilio.com/console),